executors/executors/design.md

 Given these two functions, a user can simply do `retry(on(s, sched))` to retry an operation on a particular execution context.

-### Summary
+### Toward an asynchronous STL

-The algorithms `then` and `retry` are only two of scores of interesting Generic asynchronous algorithms that are expressible in terms of sender/receiver.
+The algorithms `then` and `retry` are only two of many interesting Generic asynchronous algorithms that are expressible in terms of senders and receivers.
 Two other important algorithms are `on` and `via`, the former which schedules a sender for execution on a particular `scheduler`, and the latter which causes a sender’s *continuations* to be run on a particular `scheduler`.
 In this way, chains of asynchronous computation can be created that transition from one execution context to another.

-Other important algorithms are `when_all` and `when_any`, which encapsulate different fork/join semantics.
-With these algorithms and the others, entire DAGs of async computation can be created and executed. `when_any` can in turn be used to implement a generic `timeout` algorithm, together with a sender that sleeps for a duration and then sends a “done” signal, and so these algorithms compose.
+Other important algorithms are `when_all` and `when_any`, encapsulating fork/join semantics.
+With these algorithms and others, entire DAGs of async computation can be created and executed. `when_any` can in turn be used to implement a generic `timeout` algorithm, together with a sender that sleeps for a duration and then sends a “done” signal, and so these algorithms compose.

 In short, sender/receiver permits a rich set of Generic asynchronous algorithms to sit alongside Stepanov’s sequence algorithms in the STL.
 Asynchronous APIs that return senders would be usable with these Generic algorithms, increasing reusability.
-[P1897](http://wg21.link/P1897) suggest an initial set of these algorithms. (*Note:* in P1897, the `then` algorithm is called `transform`.)
+[P1897](http://wg21.link/P1897) suggest an initial set of these algorithms.

-### A note on coroutines

-As a final note, we would like to refer to [P1341](http://wg21.link/P1341), which leverages the structural similarities between coroutines and the sender/receiver abstraction to give a class of senders a standard-provided `operator co_await`.
-The end result is that a sender, simply by dint of being a sender, can be `co_await`-ed in a coroutine.
-With the refinement of sender/receiver being proposed in P2006 — namely, the splitting of `submit` into `connect`/`start` — that automatic adaptation from sender-to-awaitable is allocation- and synchronization-free.

 ## Summary

-We envision a future when C++ programmers can express parallel execution of work on diverse hardware resources through elegant and standard interfaces.
-P0443 provides an initial step towards that goal by specifying a foundation for flexible execution.
-User-customizable **executors** represent hardware resources that execute work. **Senders and receivers** represent lazily-constructed chains of work.
-These tools allow clients to control how, where, and when work happens.
+We envision a future when C++ programmers can express asynchronous, parallel execution of work on diverse hardware resources through elegant standard interfaces.
+This proposal provides a foundation for flexible exeuction and is our initial step towards that goal. **Executors** represent hardware resources that execute work. **Senders and receivers** represent lazily-constructed asynchronous DAGs of work.
+These primitives empower programmers to control where and when work happens.

-# Proposed Wording